dbca-wa/developer-guidance/SoftwareDevelopment.md

 The usage of Git for version control is covered in detail on this page: [Git](/developer-guidance/Git)

 The department makes use of the [dbca-wa GitHub organisation](https://github.com/dbca-wa) for code management.
 DBCA developers should create a GitHub account and request OIM for an invitation to the organisation.
+GitHub Desktop is available for install via **Company Portal**.

 ## Docker

 The department's preferred method of serving bespoke web services is as containerised [Docker](https://www.docker.com/) images and deployed using [Kubernetes](https://kubernetes.io/docs/home/).
 Therefore, is it useful for developers to install and run Docker locally.
-A sensible approach is to install and run Docker inside a WSL development environment.
+A sensible approach is to install and run Docker inside a WSL development environment (see below).
 A guide for installing Docker inside the Ubuntu WSL is available [here](https://dev.to/bartr/install-docker-on-windows-subsystem-for-linux-v2-ubuntu-5dl7) (includes instructions for installing the Azure CLI and dotnet core).
+If Ubuntu is not used, Docker Desktop for Windows may be installed via via **Company Portal** (a license is required).

 We maintain a document that may serve as an introduction for developers to start learning about Docker here: [Docker](/Docker.md).